 7 wonderful walks in Dorset that are even better in the winter

-Here are some Dorset walks, easy and challenging, to get you out and about over the festive period
+Here are some Dorset walks, easy and challenging, to get you out and about over the coming winter months

 Cheselbourne and the Dorset Gap

 Situated just north-east of Dorchester this rural ramble offers delightful views in winter, as you roam through peaceful fields and woodland.
 This walk takes in a short section of the Wessex Ridgeway.
 As well as gorgeous countryside vistas, you'll also have the chance to visit the delightful little Lyscombe Chapel, part of which dates from the 12th century.

 As you walk along the Wessex Ridgeway, crossing over the Dorset Gap, you are following an ancient route used for nearly a thousand years as this important crossing of tracks has been used since medieval times.

 Distance: 11.2 miles

 This easy mile-long stroll starts from Weymouth Library and takes in the marina and swannery on the way to RSPB Radipole Lake, where you can stop for a coffee before picking up a map to see what wildlife you can spot around the lake and reed beds.